stgoddv/vue-multilevel-accordion/README.md

    > This can be done with the **{ level }** destructuring which is an Integer that represents the current level of depth.

 For example, using this component and the library **Tailwind Css** you could reach pretty different styles:

+> You can run locally in your computer the following examples.
+To do this, just go to the github repository and clone the folder _example_.
+To install, follow the instructions listed on the readme file of that folder.

 Example 1: